The Local History Group

-There are also sub-groups which form from time to time for specific purposes.
-One that is currently active is the Abingdon Buildings and People group, which manages the Abingdon historical website, http://www.abingdon.gov.uk/partners/history.
+Sub-groups are formed from time to time for specific purposes.
+One that is currently active is the Abingdon Buildings and People group, which manages the History Section of the Abingdon Town Council website: http://www.abingdon.gov.uk/partners/history

 We welcome anyone with a question about Abingdon local history as we usually have a knowledgeable audience who can answer them.
 There is also the opportunity to share anything you have done about Abingdon or the surrounding area with those present.